bhavukm/terraform-project-1/README.md

       7 Placeholders (subnet-id-1 and subnet-id-2 are at 2 places): your-ami-id, LT-security-group-id, your-email-id, alb-security-group-id, your-vpc-id, subnet-id-1, subnet-id-2

+      Note: You may use Terraform variables for all the placeholders.

       (E).
 Initiate Terraform backend: _terraform init_

       (F).
 Check Terraform syntax: _terraform validate_